dale0525/telegramail/README.md

 - (Optional) OpenAI-compatible LLM API for AI features such as email summarization

 ### Local Development
+**Windows is not yet supported for local development.
+If you need Windows support, please compile TDLib library files yourself (or use WSL/Docker).**

 1. [Install mise](https://mise.jdx.dev/getting-started.html)
 > You can also skip mise and use python3.10 and pip directly